department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/service-in-vietnam-korea.md

 title: Agent Orange Exposure While Serving In Vietnam Or Korea
 heading: Agent Orange exposure while serving in Vietnam or Korea
 display_title: Service in Vietnam or Korea
 description: If you served in Vietnam or in the Korean DMZ during the Vietnam Era, you may have had contact with Agent Orange.
-Find out if you're eligible for VA disability pay and other benefits for illnesses related to contact with this toxic chemical.
+Find out if you're eligible for VA disability pay and other benefits for illnesses related to contact with this herbicide.
 concurrence: incomplete
 plainlanguage: 10-26-16 certified in compliance with the Plain Language Act
 template: detail-page